-For some polymer clay projects, you can make your own tools from beads, stamps or other items you have on hand.
-Here are some projects which use texturing tools you can make from clay, beads or found items.
+For some polymer clay projects, you can make tools from beads, stamps, or other items you have on hand.
+Miniature baked goods often use texturing tools you can purchase or make yourself from clay, beads, or found items.

 06 of 09

 Texturing Techniques for Realistic Finishes